gabriel-fortin/food-fiend/doc/data-model-notes.md

  - portions = 1 (for uniformity with other kinds of food)

  - ingredients = [] (for uniformity with other kinds of food)
- - used by (to update food/meals depending on this as ingredient) (?)
+ - used by (to update food/meals depending on this as ingredient) (for optimisation?)
+     + id
+     + version

- - version (for future optimisation, allows to keep immutability of foods)
+ - version (for future optimisation, allows to keep immutability of entries)
  - extra (any other info)